varnerlab/CHEME-5760-Decisions-Book/_build/html/_sources/unit-1-simpledecisions/utilityfunctions.md

 (content:references:rational-choice-theory-utility-functions-linear)=
 #### Linear utility functions
-A linear utility function assumes an individual's \texttt{utility} is directly proportional to the decision variables, e.g., the quantity of a good or service consumed, the state of the world, etc. A linear utility function is given by:
+A  `linear` utility function assumes an individual's is directly proportional to the decision or feature variables, e.g., the quantity of a good or service consumed, the state of the world, etc. A `linear` utility function is given by:

 ```{math}
 :label: eqn-linear-utility-function